Free Correctional Officer Practice Test: Tips, Sample Questions & Expert Guidance [2024]

 Alice's "daily rest" between Monday and Tuesday is violated; she only receives an 8-hour break (10:00 PM to 6:00 AM).

 Answer (B) is incorrect: On Thursdays, Jacob receives a "rest break at work" of over 20 minutes (12:30 p.m. to 1:00 p.m.).
-On any other day he works, his total work time amounts to fewer than 6 hours, so he is not entitled to a break.
+On any other day he works, his total work and time spent amounts to fewer than 6 hours, so he is not entitled to a break.
 His workday spans fewer than 10 hours, and he receives his "daily rest" (starts no earlier than 11:00 AM and finishes no later than 6:00 PM).

 Answer (C) is incorrect: Every week from Monday through Saturday, Avril receives a "rest break at work" of over 20 minutes (an hour).
 Her workday spans fewer than 10 hours, and she receives her "daily rest" (starts no earlier than 8:00 AM and finishes no later than 8:00 PM).

-Q2: RULE: POLICE OFFICER GUIDE – CLOSE RANGE ENCOUNTER
+RULE: POLICE OFFICER GUIDE – CLOSE RANGE ENCOUNTER

 When you encounter a person holding a close-range weapon with a possible intent to harm oneself or others, you must follow the procedure below: